nikolasscoolis/Elist-Electronics/README.md

 ### Product Performance:

-* 85% of the company’s revenue and 70% of orders are driven from 37.5% of its SKUs (Gaming Monitor, AirPods, MacBook Air).
+* 85% of the company's orders are from just three products, Gaming Monitor, Apple AirPods Headphones, and Samsung Charging Cable Pack.
+These three products accounted for $3.5M revenue in 2022, 70% of the company's total.
-* In the headphones category, the Bose SoundSport Headphones have been a considerable disappointment, accounting for less than 1% of total revenues and orders, while being $40 cheaper than the AirPods on average.
+* In the headphones category, the Bose SoundSport Headphones have underperformed, contributing to less than 1% of total revenues and orders despite being, on average, $40 cheaper than the well-performing AirPods.
-* The laptop category is the most diversified and is the fourth largest category, driving 33% of total revenue from 6% of total orders since 2019.
+* The accessory category continues to grow as share of orders, now at 32% in 2022, up from 21% in 2020.
+However, accessories remain less than 4% of total revenue.
-* The company is heavily reliant on the continued popularity of Apple products, with the brand accounting for 50% of its total sales and 48% of its total orders since 2019.
+* The company is heavily reliant on the continued popularity of Apple products, with the brand accounting for 47% of total revenue in 2022.
+Apple's iPhone has yet to make an impact though, registering less than 1% of orders in 2022.